 Who we are

-Herbalists Without Borders, Bristol, is a collaboration between clinical herbalists, community herbalists, herb growers, and local migrant support projects.
-We are a branch of Herbalists Without Borders UK and affiliated with international Herbalists Without Borders.
+Herbalists Without Borders, Bristol, is a collaboration between volunteers who are passionate about plant medicine, including clinical herbalists, community herbalists, herb growers; and local support projects that work with asylum seekers and refugees.
+We are a branch of Herbalists Without Borders UK and affiliated with Herbalists Without Borders International.

 Illustration by Amani Omejer